 Many pastors live and die by our books.
 Commentaries are particularly important.
 A pastor without commentaries can be like a carpenter without a hammer and saw.
 My collection is hardly authoritative.
 But what I’ve compiled here is my recommendations for each of the books of the New Testament.
 I’m sure I don’t own all the good options out there.
 I have a running “wishlist” and am more than happy to take suggestions.
 There are several NT books which I don’t preach from as often which I have fewer resources for, but I have made sure that I have a few options for each.
 But these are the standouts from my experience and interaction.
 I’ve tried to pick one “must have” for this list.
 For some, it’s obviously harder than others.
+If you want multiple recommendations, see my list here.
 So if your favourite isn’t here, it may be because I don’t own it or have never used it, or perhaps because it was good, but I prefer another.
 So here goes…

 Philippians: Gordon Fee’s NICNT is definitely the best option I’ve used.
 The fantastic introduction covers the context and genre extremely well.
 The exegesis balances technical detail with useful exposition for preaching.
 Fee is one of those scholars who is immensely brilliant, but can still write for a pastor incredibly well, and this comes through in his commentary.

-Pastorals: here I always used go with William Mounce’s WBC first.
+Pastoral Epistles: Here I typically go with Luke Timothy Johnson’s Anchor Bible volume on the letters of Timothy, and William Mounce’s WBC first.
 Mounce’s introduction and discussion of authorship issues is very good, and he interacts throughout with the varying perspectives on authorship and how that may affect interpretation, and is very balanced and charitable.
-Overall Mounce covers controversial issues with the content well and graciously, but I do disagree with his complementarian reading of 1 Tim.
-2:11-15.
-Luke Timothy Johnson’s Anchor Bible volume (which doesn’t include Titus) is probably my preferred choice now.
-I also highly recommend Philip Towner’s NICNT volume, which is the most user friendly, but sometimes a bit needlessly long and drawn out.
+Overall Mounce covers controversial issues with the content well and graciously.
+Johnson is great at not trying to too get tied in knots to resolve some of the tensions, but allows the difficult material on gender, authority, etc to sit and speak on its own terms.

 2 Peter/Jude: Richard Bauckham’s WBC is certainly the best I’ve worked with.
 Bauckham’s expertise in Jewish Apocalyptic writings and eschatology make him the best person to comment on these two texts.